SAIL-Labs/AMICAL/README.md

 ## Tutorial

-In this tutorial, we will go through the different possibilities of AMICAL.
+In this tutorial, we will go through different features of AMICAL.
 You can find a detailed description of the principal functions and associated parameters in their docstrings (easily accessible with good editors, e.g.: vscode).